Zhang-VISLab/Zhang-VISLab.github.io/_pages/about.md

 * 11/10/2021.
 One paper was accepted to **IEEE Transactions on Neural Networks and Learning Systems (TNNLS)**.
 * 10/15/2021.
 One paper was accepted to **BMVC 2021**.
 * 10/14/2021.
 One paper was accepted to **IEEE Access**.
+* 10/11/2021.
+Our work "Neural Activity & Visual Stimuli: How the Brain Sees Video" earned the **best poster award** in **IEEE MIT Undergraduate Research Technology Conference (URTC), 2021.**
 * 10/04/2021.
 One paper was accepted to **WACV 2022**.
 * 09/28/2021.
 One paper was accepted to **NeurIPS 2021**.
 * 09/01/2021.
 Welcome **Xuechu Yu** to join our lab!